 The net tangible book value of the Company at September 30, 1996 was approximately \$78.3 million, or \$.98 per share of Common Stock.
 After giving effect to the Reorganization and the S Corporation Distribution as if they had occurred as of September 30, 1996 and the Company's S corporation status had terminated at such date, the pro forma net tangible book value of the Company at September 30, 1996 would have been approximately \$2.1 million, or \$.03 per share of Common Stock.
-After giving effect to the sale of the 4,750,000 shares of Class A Common Stock offered by the Company hereby, and the application of the estimated net proceeds therefrom as set forth under "Use of Proceeds" (after deducting estimated offering expenses and the underwriting discount), after the purchase of the License Fee from NSI, the pro forma net tangible book value of the Company as adjusted at September 30, 1996 would have been approximately \$77.0 million, or \$.92 per share.
+After giving effect to the sale of the 4,750,000 shares of Class A Common Stock offered by the Company hereby, and the application of the estimated net proceeds therefrom as set forth under "Use of Proceeds" (after deducting estimated offering expenses and the underwriting discount), after the purchase of the License Fee from NSI, the pro forma net tangible book value of the Company as adjusted at September 30, 1996 would have been approximately \$67.9 million, or \$.81 per share.
 See "The Reorganization and S Corporation Distribution" and "Use of Proceeds."
-This represents an immediate dilution of \$22.08 per share to purchasers of shares at the initial public offering price in the Offerings.
+This represents an immediate dilution of \$20.19 per share to purchasers of shares at the initial public offering price.
 See "Risk Factors--Dilution."
 The following table illustrates the per share dilution:

-Initial public offering price per share/(1)/ Net tangible book value per share at September 30, 1996 Increase in net tangible book value per share attributable to the establishment of deferred tax assets Decrease in net tangible book value per share attributable to S Corporation Distribution and Reorganization .07 \$23.00 Adjusted net tangible book value per share before the Offerings .03 1.19 (.30) Net tangible book value, as further adjusted, per share after the Offerings Dilution per share to purchasers of shares in the Offerings .92 \$22.08 =====
+Assumed initial public offering price per share(/1/) Net tangible book value per share at September 30, 1996 Increase in net tangible book value per share attributable to the establishment of deferred tax assets Decrease in net tangible book value per share attributable to S Corporation Distribution and Reorganization .07 \$21.00 Adjusted net tangible book value per share before the Offerings Net tangible book value, as further adjusted, per share after the Offerings .81 \$20.19 =====

-(1) Before deducting underwriting discounts and commissions and estimated expenses of the Offerings payable by the Company.
+(1) Before deducting estimated underwriting discounts and commissions and estimated expenses of the Offerings payable by the Company.

-The following table summarizes on a pro forma basis as of September 30, 1996 the difference between the number of shares of Common Stock purchased from the Company, the total consideration paid and the average price per share paid by the Existing Stockholders and by the purchasers of Common Stock in the Offerings at the initial public offering price of \$23 per share.
+The following table summarizes on a pro forma basis as of September 30, 1996 the difference between the number of shares of Common Stock purchased from the Company, the total consideration paid and the average price per share paid by the Existing Stockholders and by the purchasers of Common Stock in the Offerings at an assumed initial public offering price of \$21 per share.

-SHARES PURCHASI ED TOTAL CONSIDERAT: AVERAGE PRICE NUMBER PERCENT AMOUNT PERCENT PER SHARE Existing Stockhold- ers/(1)/ 75,914,500/(2)/ 89% \$/(3), % \$ New investors 9,100,000/(4)/ 11 209,300,000 100 23.00 Total 85,014,500 ====== 100% === \$209,300,000 ====== 100% ===
+SHARES PURCHASI ED TOTAL CONSIDERATION AVERAGE

+PRICE

+NUMBER PERCENT AMOUNT PERCENT PER SHARE

+Existing Stockholders 91% \$ (/2/) % \$

+New investors 7,600,000(/3/) 9 159,600,000 100 21.00

+Total 85,000,000 100% \$159,600,000 100%

+======= === ======== ===

-- (1) The term Existing Stockholders does not include an executive officer of the Company who will exercise an option for 14,500 shares following the Reorganization and who will sell such shares in the Offerings. - (2) Excludes 4,335,500 shares to be sold by the Existing Stockholders to new investors in connection with the Offerings.
-Includes 1,250,000 shares which the Existing Stockholders have committed to transfer to NSI and its affiliates (other than the Company) for subsequent issuance in connection with employee stock bonus awards and 1,605,000 shares which the Existing Stockholders intend to contribute to the Company for subsequent issuance upon exercise of the Distributor Options. - (3) The cash consideration paid by the Existing Stockholders has been reduced by distributions previously made to the Existing Stockholders and certain distributions to be received by the Existing Stockholders out of the net proceeds of the Offerings.
+(1) Excludes the 2,850,000 shares to be sold by the Selling Stockholders to new investors in connection with the Offerings.
+Includes 1,250,000 shares which the Existing Stockholders have committed to transfer to NSI and its affiliates (other than the Company) for subsequent issuance in connection with employee stock bonus awards and 1,605,000 shares which the Existing Stockholders intend to contribute to the Company for subsequent issuance upon exercise of the Distributor Options.

+(2) The cash consideration paid by the Existing Stockholders has been reduced by distributions previously made to the Existing Stockholders and certain distributions to be received by the Existing Stockholders out of the net proceeds of the Offerings.
 See "The Reorganization and S Corporation Distribution" and "Use of Proceeds."

-(4) Includes 4,335,500 shares to be sold by the Existing Stockholders, 14,500 shares to be sold by an executive officer of the Company after exercise of an option and 4,750,000 shares to be sold by the Company in connection with the Offerings.
+(3) Includes 2,850,000 shares to be sold by the Selling Stockholders and 4,750,000 shares to be sold by the Company in connection with the Offerings.